darrenwae/FPGA-market-gateway/docs/internal_protocol_v0.md

 The host sends normalized fixed-format messages to the FPGA over Ethernet using IPv4/UDP.
 Each UDP payload contains one or more 32-byte internal protocol messages.

-The FPGA parses Ethernet/IP/UDP enough to extract the UDP payload, decodes the internal protocol messages, maintains the latest top-of-book state, performs pre-trade risk checks on order intents, and returns accept/reject decisions with cycle-level latency measurements.
+The FPGA parses Ethernet/IP/UDP enough to extract the UDP payload, decodes the internal protocol messages, maintains the latest top-of-book state, performs pre-trade risk checks on order intents, and returns accept/reject decisions.

 ## Design Summary
 - Message size: 32 bytes fixed length.